- Lorraine N. Vélez-Torres

-Dr. Rivera-Mariani, Assistant Professor and Academic Director in the College of Biomedical Sciences at Larkin University, is an expert immunologist, microbiologist, aerobiologist, and computational biologist.
-At Larkin University, Dr. Rivera-Mariani, in addition to carrying out scientific research, teaches biochemistry, immunology, and molecular genetics.
+Dr. Félix E. Rivera-Mariani (Principal Investigator).
+Dr. Rivera-Mariani is an expert immunologist, microbiologist, aerobiologist, and computational biologist.
+Dr. Rivera-Mariani, in addition to carrying out scientific research, teaches biochemistry, immunology, and molecular genetics.
 Among the academic credentials of Dr. Rivera-Mariani include a B.S. in Biology with a minor in Chemistry (Southeastern Louisiana University under an athletic scholarship), Ph.D. in Microbiology and Medical Zoology (School of Medicine of the University of Puerto Rico - Medical Sciences Campus), post-doctoral fellowship in Environmental Health Sciences (the Bloomberg School of Public Health of the Johns Hopkins University), and Science Teaching Fellowship (American Society for Microbiology).

-At Larkin University, Dr. Rivera-Mariani seeks to mentor students and young researchers in the different pipelines and epicycles of scientific research, and through the RIPL Effect team provide further insight into the immunotoxicology of airborne pollutants of different chemical origins.
+With the RIPLRT, Dr. Rivera-Mariani seeks to mentor students and young researchers in the different pipelines and epicycles of scientific research, and through the Respiratory and Immunology Project and Laboratory Research Team (RIPLRT) by providing further insight into the immunotoxicology of airborne pollutants of different chemical origins.
 He has published extensively in this line of research (click here for additional information).

 Click here to view Dr. Rivera-Mariani’s C.V.